Best women’s merino underwear for tramping

 So what’s the best brand to choose??

-As much as I would have liked to uncover some massive red flags to share, all three brands passed the bar and it’s really about finding what fits your particular body best.
+As much as I would have liked to uncover some massive red flags to share, all four brands passed the bar and it’s really about finding what fits your particular body best.
 I would chose the brief that most closely resembles the style of underwear that you already own and find the most comfortable.

 If you have a strong preference for a particular merino underwear, comment below to let me (and others) know which one and why!
 I’d be interested to hear if there are any winners I missed.